Diplomacy of the American Civil War: Morocco

 The most critical country was France, whose foreign minister Thouvenel complained to the Lincoln administration.
 He questioned the legality of the arrests, argued that the prisoners were entitled to French protection due to arriving on a French vessel, and thought that Tunstall deserved better treatment due to his status as a former diplomat, legally codified or not.
 Seward rejected the French points, arguing that Myers and Tunstall lost French protection when they left the ship; the arrests respected the laws of Morocco, where Confederate belligerency was not recognized and they were only U.S. citizens; and European citizens had no right to interfere in the arrests in any case.
 Notwithstanding the defense of the consul's actions, Lincoln replaced DeLong with Jesse McMath just a few weeks later, and the prisoners were released later in the year.
-By then, captain Raphael Semmes and most crew had abandoned the Sumter in Gibraltar and boarded CSS Alabama in England.
+By then, captain Raphael Semmes and most crew had abandoned the Sumter in Gibraltar and taken possession of the new CSS Alabama in England.

 The Makhzen pledged support for the Union in a royal decree.
 A brother of sultan Muhammad IV of Morocco, Moulay al-'Abbas, said that he wished the United States "victory (victorious as they always are) over those who have rebelled against them".
 In September 1863, another decree banned all Confederate ships and agents from Moroccan ports, telling the governors of the coastal cities: "If any vessel of the so-called Confederate States of America enters your port, it shall not be received, but you must order it away at once, as they are not allowed entrance, because we do not know them and they have no consul by whom they may be known to us."
 In appreciation, Lincoln said that he would reconsider renegotiating the unequal treaty with Morocco for another more favorable to the country.